Privacy Policy for Management of Personal Information

 “Personal information” has the meaning given in the Applicable Privacy Laws, and essentially refers to any information or opinion about a person who is identified or reasonably identifiable.

 We may update this Privacy Policy from time to time, if we make changes to the ways in which we handle personal information.
 We will publish the updated Privacy Policy on our website (nourishnurturethrive.com.au).
-Please check back from time to time to review our Privacy Policy.

-How clients' personal information is collected
+How your personal information is collected

 Consequence of not providing personal information